Botmock/botmock-bot-framework-export/README.md

 #### File movement

-The script creates some of the files expected in Botframework app.
+The script creates some of the files expected in Botframework apps.

 For more on this, see [the examples](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/language-generation/javascript_nodejs/05.multi-turn-prompt)